harryzhou2000/DNDS/notes.md

 in this scheme for eikonal, downgrading face int order is bad, downgrading volume int order is ok

-# Fixing on triangles
+# Fixing things about triangles

 triangle grids: all good with 3rd order, 4th order needs GS steps instead of Jacobi !!!
-4th order easy to get bad points !! how to avoid? global TS ?
+4th order easy to get bad points !! how to avoid? global TS is a choice but slow

+# Far weight:
+can't be 0 or 0.1 or blow up for CylinderBM_U2 using global TS